 - Alcohol excess in the longer term can lead to weight gain and deterioration in glycaemic control

-- Information about the effects of alcohol on blood glucose levels should be given along with sensible advice regarding moderate and safe consumption.
+- Information about the effects of alcohol on blood glucose levels should be given along with sensible advice regarding moderate and safe consumption

-Recreational drugs - Use of recreational drugs is illegal
+- Use of recreational drugs is illegal

-- Use of illicit drugs by young people with diabetes may result in potentially serious adverse metabolic consequences eg ketoacidosis, severe hypoglycaemia.
+- Use of illicit drugs by young people with diabetes may result in potentially serious adverse metabolic consequences e.g. ketoacidosis, severe hypoglycaemia

-- Ecstasy has been associated with severe dehydration and the development of ketoacidosis.
+- Ecstasy has been associated with severe dehydration and the development of ketoacidosis

-- For further useful information visit: www.talktofrank.com
+- For further useful information visit: talktofrank.com

 Other Activities